mxoney/Discord-Reporter/README.md

 ## Usage
 - Python 3.8 or above is required.
 - I develop for Windows machines only and do not intentionally support other operating systems.
-- If you do not already have the **requests** library installed, run setup.py — make sure PIP is added to PATH.
+- If you do not already have the **Requests** library installed, run setup.py — make sure PIP is added to PATH.
 1. Run main.py.
 2. Paste the Discord server's ID the message was posted in.
 3. Paste the channel ID.